-Therefore, under the Rule, Accredited Certificate Providers may elect to 'forward create' Energy Savings Certificates by deeming Energy Savings which will cumulatively occur for a future period of up to five years, to have occurred on the Implementation Date.
+Therefore, under the Rule, Accredited Certificate Providers may elect to 'forward create' Energy Savings Certificates by deeming Energy Savings which will cumulatively occur for a future period, to have occurred on the Implementation Date or a later date per the requirements of clause 7.4.3.
 However, a discount will be applied to the calculation of those Energy Savings.